 What is the difference between EM1 and EMA?

-It is possible to use EM1 as a started culture and grow it using molasses or rice water at home.
+It is possible to use EM1 liquid as a starting culture and grow the microorganisms using molasses or rice water as their food at home.
 This fermentation product is called EMA – standing for activated EM.

 However, I don't recommend trying to grow your own EM if you live in an environment contaminated with toxic mold or are experiencing bad outdoor toxins, because that might result in your batch growing harmful microorganisms.

 EM1 is effective for decontaminating clothes contaminated with microbial dust and mold toxins and chemicals.

 I use the following procedure for all new clothes and other textiles before they come into my safe space or on clothes that get contaminated with toxic mold when I am wearing them: